LaudemPax/MethodenKI/README.md

 - Chapter 5 - done -> Vertiefung -> Implement a simple constraint solver using Tiefensuche mit Backtracking for the Australia colour problem

-- Chapter 6 - done -> Vertiefung no idea
+- Chapter 6 - done -> add "the biter lessons" into summary (link from resource page)

 - Chapoter 7 done -> Vertiefung: no clue lol

+- Chapter 8 not really done but kein Bock mehr -> maybe revisit after everything else?